vxcontrol/soldr/README.md

 > For more information about collector, visit [`https://opentelemetry.io/docs/collector`](https://opentelemetry.io/docs/collector).

 Run observability stack components and then open `Grafana` in a browser [`https://localhost:3000`](https://localhost:3000).
 Default credentials: `admin/admin`.
 After default password for `admin` user changed, you can check provisioned SOLDR dashboards by click `Dashboards` icon on menu bar.
 On this SOLDR dashboards you can view server, agents and modules resource utilization, events statistics etc.
-For checking traces you need to click `Explore` icon on menu bar, then choose `Jaeger` data source from dropdown in the top left.
+For checking traces, you need to click `Explore` icon on menu bar, then choose `Jaeger` data source from dropdown in the top left.
 Now you can query and filter traces by `Service Name`, `Operation Name`, `Tags`, `duration` and `Time ranges`.

 > Full observability stack requires more resources compare to clean SOLDR.